taiwan-brown-bear/rag-from-pdf/README.md

 Simple Test:

    2025 Taiwan Han Kuang Exercise is happening right now.
 (From July 9th to July 18th).
-   Below are the responses from OpenAI, Anthropic, Ollama.
+   Below are the responses from OpenAI, Anthropic, Ollama on 2025/07/17.

    OpenAI:

     {
     "id": "chatcmpl-BuP7zxXBDiGwNJFeh2d58RCJFj2Xf",